 Nancy played alongside Ronald in ‘Hellcats in the Navy’ (1957), but soon gave up on acting to focus on upbringing Ronald’s children from a former marriage (Maureen and Michael), and the couple also had two children (Patti and Ron).

 As Ronald was working hard towards a career in politics, Nancy started to set up relationships with important businessmen in Southern California.
-In 1966, Ronald became governor of California, and Nancy began to help veterans from the Vietnam war, and also headed the Foster Grandparents program, were special-needs children were paired with senior citizens.
+In 1966, Ronald became governor of California, and Nancy began to help veterans from the Vietnam war, and also headed the Foster Grandparents program, where special-needs children were paired with senior citizens.

 In 1980, Ronald was elected to the presidency, and Nancy started to refurbish the White House’s private upstairs quarters, started her famed anti-drug campaign ‘Just Say No’, and hosted an international conference on drug abuse in 1985 that was attended by first ladies of seventeen countries.

 During her eight years in the White House, Nancy had to deal with several crises as in 1981, shortly after he had taken office, Ronald got shot in an (unsuccessful) assassination attempt, and she had to undergo a mastectomy when breast cancer was found in 1987.
 Nancy was working hard to protect Ronald’s public image and well-being and she had a strong influence on the president’s schedule and his selection of cabinet members.

 In 1989, the Reagans left the White House to retire in Bel Air, California, where she wrote ‘My Turn’, her autobiography and established the ‘Nancy Reagan Foundation’ to help drug prevention efforts, and together with Ronald, she opened the Ronald Reagan Presidential Library in 1991 in California’s Simi Valley.